NoroffFEU/development-platforms/case-studies/webhosting/Bluehost/bluehost-case-study.md

 ## Brief History

 In 2003 Bluehost was founded by Matt Heaton and Danny Ashworth.
-Bluehost is one of the most popular hosting providers in the insustry, and offers various hosting services, with focus on user-friendly features and customer support.
+Bluehost is one of the most popular hosting providers in the insustry, and offers various hosting services, with focus on user-friendly features and customer support.....
 In 2015 Bluehost launched a partnership with WordPress, and offered optimized hosting solutions specifically designed for WordPress-powered websites.

 Shared hosting is when multiple websites share the resources of a single server.
+Shared hosting services is a commen choice for small businesses and websites that only require certain amount of disk space, bandwidth and other resources.

 ## Main Features

 Bluehosts shared hosting services is a cost-effective option that dosnt require extensive resources or high level of costomization.
 With its one-click WordPress Installation feture it is easy to setup a WordPress website.
 You also get a free domain name the first year.
-If you have a small business or an Idea, and limited resources and technical knowledge Bluehost shared hosting services would be a easy, quick and affordable way to get your business up and running.
+If you have a small business or an idea, but you have limited resources and technical knowledge, Bluehost shared hosting services would be a easy, quick and affordable way to get your business up and running.

 Other features include:
 - **Free SSL Certificate:** for securing youre website.